Complete Timeline: When You'll See Collagen Results

 Joint Support

-Collagen plays a roll in joints, enhancing their structure and function.
+Collagen plays a role in joints, enhancing their structure and function.
 This may help to improve mobility and flexibility.
 It may also help alleviate joint pain and discomfort that comes with age or intense workouts (6).

 Strong Hair & Nails